Introduction to the mortgage payoff vs invest decision

-After you select Compare, the calculator shows how long the mortgage would take to pay off if you add the extra amount each month, how much total interest would be paid in that accelerated payoff path, how much interest would be saved compared with staying on the original schedule, and what the same extra monthly amount could grow to if invested instead.
-The result is easiest to read as a side-by-side estimate: one path emphasizes certainty and debt reduction, while the other emphasizes potential growth.
+After you select Compare, the calculator shows how long the mortgage would take to finish if you make the extra principal payment each month, how much interest would be paid on that faster schedule, how much interest would be saved compared with the original loan path, and what the same extra contribution could become if invested instead.
+The value of the result is in the side-by-side view: one path buys certainty and lower debt, while the other buys market exposure and possible growth.

-In the investing scenario, the calculator assumes you invest the same extra monthly amount for the full remaining term of the mortgage.
+In the investing scenario, the calculator assumes that the same extra monthly amount is invested for the full remaining mortgage term.
 It applies your expected annual return as a monthly compounding rate and estimates the future value of those recurring contributions.
-This is a simplified model, but it is useful because it keeps the monthly cash commitment identical in both paths.
+That makes the comparison cleaner because both paths use the same amount of cash, but they route it toward different outcomes: debt reduction on one side and asset growth on the other.

-The baseline monthly mortgage payment uses the standard amortization formula:
+The mortgage payoff side of the comparison begins with the standard amortization formula:

 In that expression, P is the current mortgage balance, r is the monthly interest rate, and n is the number of remaining monthly payments.
 The calculator uses this payment as the normal scheduled payment and then adds your extra monthly amount to test the accelerated payoff path.